 UNDP officials have argued, and the report tacitly echoes their view, that the transfer of equipment when agency projects are closed down is normal practice.

-Hardly normal are Security Council calls for the world, presumably including the council, itself, to stop transfers of exactly the kinds of equipment UNDP gave to Kim.
+Hardly normal are Security Council calls for the world, presumably including the U.N. itself, to stop transfers of exactly the kinds of equipment UNDP gave to Kim.
 There is no sign, for example, that the agency gave any thought to finding another method of asserting its property rights until the sanctions were lifted or of asking other U.N. agencies in North Korea to try to keep tabs on the gear.

 UNDP “normal practice” apparently trumped world peace and security.
-The report passes over that complication, involving a rogue regime that had conducted illegal atomic blasts, and that the U.N., itself, had declared an outlaw, without comment.
+The report passes over that complication, involving a rogue regime that had conducted illegal atomic blasts, and that the U.N. itself had declared an outlaw, without comment.